learn-co-students/module-4-code-challenge-round-1-nyc01-seng-ft-062220-module-4---state-and-events-pairing-1598360992/README.md

+# CONTAINER COMPONENTS
+Container is a type of component responsible for other components inside of it.

 # react-stateevents-practice1

 You have a fake api response that is being exported from `api.js`.
 The response is an array of multiple `dog` objects that look like this: